mikeln/musicindex/README.md

 * Some index files out "in the wild" only have the start page listed for each title.
 These will create "partial" (but usable) bookmarks.
 You can tell by the dotted circle next to each bookmark vs. a solid filled in circle.
 The issue with partial bookmarks, you can search them by name, but you cannot add them to **setlists**.
 * To use **bookmarks** in a **setlist**, you have to have the **title**, **start page**, and **end page**.
 That seems to be the minimum required for a usable bookmark.
 You can tell if your bookmark is correct several ways:
     * If you select a song via a bookmark, the Title Bar on the app should show: **Your Song Title, p.
 1 of n (Bookmark)**.
 It should not show: **PDF Filename, p. x of yyy***
     * If you select the circled arrow next to the bookmark, you are presented with the configuration values for that bookmark.
-If *To* is blank or has a red dot, the bookmard is not complete.
+If *To* is blank or has a red dot, the bookmark is not complete.

 ### Contributions ###
 Pull Requests may be eventually welcomed.